Raydius/mcp-cm360/memory-bank/productContext.md

 3. **progress.md**: Work completed and next steps
 4. **decisionLog.md**: Key decisions and their rationale
 5. **systemPatterns.md**: Architectural patterns, design principles, and coding conventions
+6. **apiDevelopmentGuide.md**: Step-by-step guide for adding new API endpoints
+7. **codeReviewChecklist.md**: Checklist for verifying compliance with architecture patterns

 Additional files may be created as needed to document specific aspects of the project.

 ## Development Guidelines

 1. **Follow the API Architecture Pattern**: All API implementations MUST follow the layered architecture pattern described in `systemPatterns.md`.
+2. **Follow the MCP Server Architecture Pattern**: All MCP components MUST follow the modular architecture pattern described in `systemPatterns.md`.
-2. **Use Dependency Injection**: All components MUST use dependency injection to improve testability and maintainability.
+3. **Use Dependency Injection**: All components MUST use dependency injection to improve testability and maintainability.
-3. **Implement Proper Validation**: All API endpoints MUST validate input data using express-validator.
+4. **Implement Proper Validation**: All API endpoints MUST validate input data using express-validator.
-4. **Handle Errors Consistently**: All components MUST follow the error handling strategy described in `systemPatterns.md`.
+5. **Handle Errors Consistently**: All components MUST follow the error handling strategy described in `systemPatterns.md`.
-5. **Write Tests**: All components MUST have corresponding unit tests.
+6. **Write Tests**: All components MUST have corresponding unit tests.
-6. **Document Your Code**: All public APIs MUST be documented with JSDoc comments.
+7. **Document Your Code**: All public APIs MUST be documented with JSDoc comments.
+8. **Follow the Code Review Checklist**: All code changes MUST be reviewed against the checklist in `codeReviewChecklist.md`.